dragonfly-science/github-mirroring/README.md

 ========================

-Some effort has been made to make the script work in a range of situations, however it has only been ested in our specific usecase - mirroring an organisation's private repositories to a local Gitolite mirror.
+Some effort has been made to make the script work in a range of situations, however it has only been tested in our specific usecase - mirroring an organisation's private repositories to a local Gitolite mirror.
 We are all care, no responsibility.
 Please make sure you understand what the script does before letting it loose.